-"Of the Highest and Noblest Type": A History of Robertville Baptist Church
+The Means of Grace: A History of Robertville Baptist Church

 Robertville Baptist Church, 2014